The Phantom of the Opera (1989 film): Production

-Pre-production, and writing
+Development

 The script was originally written by Gerry O'Hara for Cannon films, and was set to be directed by John Hough.
 O'Hara's version of the screenplay did not feature any present-day segments, and was set entirely in 1881 England.
 However, after Cannon filed for bankruptcy, the film was passed on to the 21st Century Film Corporation.
 21st Century planned to follow up the film with a sequel called The Phantom of the Opera 2: Terror in Manhattan, in which the Phantom lives in the sewers of present-day Manhattan.
 Television writer Duke Sandefur was hired to add bookend segments set in present-day Manhattan to O'Hara's script, so that the film would tie into its proposed sequel.
 Ultimately, the sequel was not made, but the bookend segments remain in the film.

 Casting

 Robert Englund was the first actor announced to be attached to the film.
 "It started out as a promise I made to my agent that, outside of Freddy, I owed him one other horror project," Englund revealed in an interview with Fangoria.
 "Initially, the agreement was that I would do an Anthony Perkins type of film, but then I was approached by producers Menahem Golan and Harry Alan Towers about doing Phantom.
 I liked the idea that I would be in the company of great actors like Herbert Lom, Claude Rains, Max Schell and Lon Chaney, who all played the Phantom, and I liked the idea that the film - based on what I read in the first draft of Duke Sandefur's script - had a heavy Hammer influence.
 I also liked a lot of Dwight Little's work on Halloween 4, so when I learned he was going to direct, that sort of cinched it."

-It was revealed Stephanie Lawrence would be playing the roll of Carlotta in March 1989.
+It was revealed Stephanie Lawrence would be playing the role of Carlotta in March 1989.
 "It is a fabulous script and very similar to the original film.
 I am absolutely looking forward to it," said Lawrence.